sparkflows/sparkflows-docs/docs/installation/installation/linux-installation/pre-requisites.rst

 Downloading and Installing Java 8
 +++++++++++++++++++++++++++++++++++++

-* Java 8 can be downloaded and installed from here : https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html
+* Java 8 can be downloaded and installed from `here <https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html>`_.

 * Set the **JAVA_HOME** property.